mku11/Salmon-Vault/wpf/project/Salmon.Vault.WPF/README.txt

 To build from the command line: msbuild

+To debug the salmon packages:
+Build the Salmon packages in debug configuration.
+Edit nuget.config and uncomment the debug package folder instead of the release If you still cannot step in to the code you might need to right click on solution and add the source code from Salmon-AES-CTR\libs\src\csharp as debug source code.

 Package:
 To package the app click on Build/Publish in Visual Studio. or type in the command prompt: